jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Heavy Flail.** A larger and heavier version of the flail intended to be used with two hands.
 Sometimes known as a **footman's flail**.

-**Heavy Warpick.** A larger and heavier version of the warpick intended to be used with two hands.
+**Heavy pick.** A larger and heavier version of the warpick intended to be used with two hands.
 Sometimes known as a **footman's pick**.

 **Khopesh.** An exotic-looking axe-like sword with an outwardly curving blade.